 Client and candidate testimonials help confirm an executive recruiting team’s effectiveness — as well as their integrity and expertise.
 The company should be able to provide client references that are relevant to your current search, as well.
 You might also want to ask trusted contacts in your professional network if they have ever engaged the firm or know businesses and people who have — and what the overall experience and end results were like.

-Executive searches are complex and require hands-on management by experienced recruiters with the right expertise.
+Executive searches are complex and require hands-on management by expert C-suite recruiters with the right knowledge, process and pedigree.
 Taking time to evaluate available resources thoroughly helps ensure you find the right partner to manage your search process and recruit the executive leadership your business needs to succeed.

 Do you need help managing an executive search?
-Contact us to learn how we can find the executive talent you need.
+Speak to one of our executive search consultants to learn how we go about finding the executive talent you need.